cyberark/ansible-conjur-collection/CONTRIBUTING.md

 ### Verification

-When the Conjur and Ansible containers have been successfully setup, the terminal prints the following:
+When the Secrets Manager and Ansible containers have been successfully setup, the terminal prints the following:

 ```sh-session